 And now for something that I would say, with the right setup, approaches the realm of soul food...
 Rose pastry!
-(Or Chinese rose petal cakes.)
+(Or Chinese rose petal cakes. 嘉华鲜花饼)

 Each bag came with six individually-wrapped pieces.
 A friend bought this back from China.
+It's called various names due to translation issues - flower cake, rose pie, rose pastry, rose bread, flower pastry and so on.

 When I first saw this, I was really excited about its uniqueness.
 But to be honest, when I first tried it, I had a bit of trouble getting used to the rosy fragrance, which I had normally associated with body care products, filling my palate.

 Each bag came with six individually-wrapped pieces.
 A friend bought this back from China.
+It's called various names due to translation issues - flower cake, rose pie, rose pastry, rose bread, flower pastry and so on.

 When I first saw this, I was really excited about its uniqueness.
 But to be honest, when I first tried it, I had a bit of trouble getting used to the rosy fragrance, which I had normally associated with body care products, filling my palate.